-- NEVER stand behind or near a moving track. - Always use a wide-base snowmobile stand with a rear deflector panel. - When the track is raised off the ground, only run it at the lowest possible speed.
+- NEVER stand behind or near a moving track. - Always use a wide-base snowmobile stand with a rear deflector panel if it is necessary to rotate track. - When the track is raised off the ground, only run it at the lowest possible speed.

-Centrifugal force could cause debris, damaged or loose studs, pieces of torn track, or an entire severed track to be violently thrown backwards out of the tunnel with tremendous force, possibly resulting in the loss of a leg or other serious injury.
+Centrifugal force could cause debris, damaged or loose studs, pieces of torn track, or an entire severed track to be violently thrown backwards out of the tunnel with tremendous force.